Effective governance is crucial at all levels to ensure compliance with both company law and charity law.

-The Trust delegates responsibility to three committees for Finance, Audit and Risk, Education and Resources, HR and Compliance.
-This ensures that Local Committees are able to focus on teaching and learning, compliance and Health & Safety.
+The Trust delegates responsibility to three committees for Audit and Risk, Education and Resources.
+This ensures that Local Committees are able to focus on teaching and learning, safeguarding, compliance and Health & Safety.

-The Chair of the Finance, Audit and Risk Committee is Andrew Ivison.
+The Chair of the Audit and Risk Committee is Andrew Ivison.

-The Chair of the Education Committee is Peter Simpson.
+The Chair of the Education Committee is Helen Howard.

-The Chair of the Resources, HR and Compliance Committee is Charlie Cassell.
+The Chair of the Resources Committee is Daniel Celino.

 Each school joining the Trust will have a Local Committee consisting of local people with elected parents and staff.
 The degree of autonomy of each school in the trust will be dependent on the quality of the education that it currently provides.
 Good and Outstanding schools will be appropriately supported and challenged, allowing them to develop over time.
 Schools not yet good will be given appropriate support to ensure that the necessary changes are made quickly.